 - 5.10.
-The Head of Corporate Services Director of Corporate Services shall present the Proposed Draft Budget and Council Tax levels to Cabinet for approval.
+The Head of Corporate Services shall present the Proposed Draft Budget and Council Tax levels to Cabinet for approval.
 The presentation shall include the statutory statement on the robustness of the estimates and adequacy of reserves. - 5.11.
-The Proposed Budget shall be presented for consideration in advance (LGFA 1992 states- before 11th March) of the start of the new financial year.
-Failure to set a budget may lead to intervention from the Secretary of State. - The Proposed Budget can only be adopted, and proposed expenditure executed if approved by CabinetCouncil.
+The Proposed Budget shall be presented for consideration in advance (LGFA 1992 states-before 11th March) of the start of the new financial year.
+Failure to set a budget may lead to intervention from the Secretary of State. - 5.12.
+The Proposed Budget can only be adopted, and proposed expenditure executed if approved by Cabinet.

-Variation of the Council's Approved Budget
+Variation of the Councils Approved Budget

-5.13.
-Variations to the Approved Budget can be made during the financial year by Cabinet in the form of a supplementary estimate.
-These variations to budgets are temporary and in year.
-The following exceptions do not require prior approval:

-- 5.13.1.
-Any change in renumeration or other conditions or benefits of employment required by Central Government or a recognised negotiating body - Formatted: Indent: Left: 0 cm, Hanging: 2.5 cm - 5.13.2.
+- 5.13.
+Variations to the Approved Budget can be made during the financial year by Cabinet.
+The following exceptions do not require prior approval: - 5.13.1.
+Any change in renumeration or other conditions or benefits of employment required by Central Government or a recognised negotiating body - 5.13.2.
 Any other unexpected statutory change by Central Government - 5.13.3.
-The scheme of Virements (changing the purpose of a budget): - These rules apply to virements within the General Fund and the Capital Budget.
-It is not possible to viere between these budgets - ii) Heads of Service Directors may approve the virement of budgeted expenditure not exceeding £150,000 between services after consultation with the relevant Portfolio Holder and the Head of Corporate Services Director of Corporate Services. - -No virement shall be used to fund new services or projects that will create additional budget commitment in future years without the approval of Cabinet. - iv) Virements must be agreed before spending takes place and must not increase the Council's overall budget
+The scheme of Virements: - i) These rules apply to virements within the General Fund and the Capital Budget.
+It is not possible to vier between these budgets - ii) Heads of Service may approve the virement of budgeted expenditure not exceeding £10,000 between services after consultation with the relevant Portfolio Holder and the Head of Corporate Services. - iii) No virement shall be used to fund new services or projects that will create additional budget commitment in future years without the approval of Cabinet.